 |Index1 (UK, 2005 = 100)||1-month rate||12-month rate|

-This section explains which goods and services had the biggest impact on the change to the 12-month rate between January and February 2014 and, where relevant, considers the longer-term inflationary trends for these goods and services.
+This section explains which goods and services had the biggest impact on the change to the 12-month rate between December 2013 and January 2014 and, where relevant, considers the longer-term inflationary trends for these goods and services.

 The change in the CPI 12-month rate can be calculated by comparing the 12-month rates for two consecutive months.
 An alternative, and equally valid approach, is to calculate it by comparing the price change between the latest two months and the price change between the same two months a year ago.
-Explaining the contribution to change in the 12-month rate is a diagram explaining the calculation.
+Explaining the contribution to change in the 12-month rate is a diagrammatic explanation of the calculation.

-The CPI rose by 0.5% between January and February 2014, compared with a larger rise of 0.7% between the same two months in 2013.
-The 1-month movement was therefore 0.2 percentage points lower this year compared with last year.
-This led to the CPI 12-month rate falling from 1.9% in January to 1.7% in February.
+The CPI fell by 0.6% between December 2013 and January 2014, compared with a smaller fall of 0.5% between the same two months a year earlier.
+The 1-month movement was therefore 0.1 percentage points lower this year compared with last year.
+This led to the CPI 12-month rate falling from 2.0% in December 2013 to 1.9% in January 2014.

-The largest downward contributions to the change in the CPI 12-month rate between January and February 2014 came from:
+Compared to many months, the contributions to the change in the CPI 12-month rate between December 2013 and January 2014 were relatively small.

 Figure B below shows the contributions from each part of the CPI basket of goods and services.
 A larger version of the chart can be viewed by clicking on it (HTML version only).